Orpius/SDK/docs/UserGuide/index.md

 ## Adding Users to a Space

-Users with the space role of **Administrator** or **Owner** can invite other users to a space, either from within or outside the organisation.
+Users with the space role of **Administrator** or **Owner** can invite other users to a space, either from within or outside the organization.

 Each member is assigned a **role** within the space that determines that user's permissions: